nikic/nikic.github.com/_posts/2012-01-09-Disproving-the-Single-Quotes-Performance-Myth.markdown

 --------------

 At this point I want to emphasize again that the above has no practical impact.
-All above demos use high iteration counts and any differences in execution are completely negligible.
+All above demos use high iteration counts and any differences in execution time are completely negligible.

 Does this still teach us something?
 Yes, it does: "Never trust a statistic you didn't forge yourself."
 Amen.